abhilashlr/rfcs/text/0000-ember-new-lang.md

 ## Motivation

-This RFC offers a partial resolution to one of the issues documented in Ember.js's longstanding list of [Technical Accessibility Issues for New Ember Apps](https://github.com/emberjs/rfcs/issues/595) -- specifically, *“Missing default language declaration”* (Section 4).
+The overall motivation for this RFC is Ember's commitment to ensuring that new applications 'accessible-by-default.'
+It offers a partial resolution to one of the issues documented in the framework's [longstanding list of Technical Accessibility Issues for New Ember Apps](https://github.com/emberjs/rfcs/issues/595) -- specifically, *“Missing default language declaration”* (Section 4).
 It has been developed within the Ember.js Accessibility Strike Team with the objective of helping to ensure that Ember applications achieve [WCAG Success Criterion 3.1.1: Language of Page](https://www.w3.org/WAI/WCAG21/Understanding/language-of-page.html) from the moment they are created.
 For users of screen-reading assistive technogology, the impact of having a properly assigned `lang` attribute is immense:

 > Both assistive technologies and conventional user agents can render text more accurately when the language of the Web page is identified.
 Screen readers can load the correct pronunciation rules.
 Visual browsers can display characters and scripts correctly.
 Media players can show captions correctly. **As a result, users with disabilities will be better able to understand the content.**
 >
 > **-- <cite>[WCAG Success Criterion 3.1.1: Intent](https://www.w3.org/WAI/WCAG21/Understanding/language-of-page.html#intent)</cite>**

-Accordingly, in alignment with the framework's mission to make Ember applictions accessible-by-default.

- this RFC is solely concerned with providing the type of tooling that enables ember-cli users to specify the base language of their app, encourages them to design , and empowers them to achieve

-Having a page language specified should improve the user experience and technical improvements around these areas:
+Furthermore, having a page language specified should improve the user experience and technical improvements around these areas:

 * Screen readers, braille translation software and similar technologies
 * Captions with synchronized media (such as video subtitles)